zynga/BossAlienMediaPlayer/README.md

 We use SSL certificates from Let's Encrypt, using certbot to automate domain ownership proof.
 Certificates and all related to certbot is kept in /letsencrypt/etc and /letsencrypt/varlib.

+Run `certbot_renew.sh` with BAMP's domain as sole parameter to renew the certificate and reload nginx configuration to pick up the new certificates.

 ## LDAP TLS Certificate

 If your LDAP/AD server requires TLS to bind, you need to set `use_ldap_starttls` in mopidy.conf.
 You need to set an in-container path for the certificate in `ldap_certificate_path`.
 This setup assumes it will be in `/config/ldapcert`, and it will be copied from `docker/ldapcert`, the same directory as `docker/mopidy.conf.secrets`.